FredIde/sherlog-holmes/README.md

 - `levels`: counts the number of entries per level
 - `categories`: counts the number of entries per category
 - `origins`: counts the number of entries per origin
-- `exception`: counts the number of entries per exception
+- `exceptions`: counts the number of entries per exception
 - `all`: counts all groups

 ```
 $ sherlog --count levels,categories log-file.log
 ```

+*Don't forget to set an operation or `sherlog` will not show anything in your console!*

 ## Built-in Patterns